RyazanGrove/anomaly-finder-backend/README.md

 # Anomaly Finder Backend
 Backend application for Anomaly Finder game.
-Provides API for generating a new sequence of images,where player should correctly locate the target, and storing the scores.
+Provides API for generating a new sequence of images, where player should correctly locate the target, and storing the scores.

 ## Related project repositories
 [Anomaly Finder Frontend](https://github.com/RyazanGrove/anomaly-finder-frontend)